The Mysterious Stress Rash: What It Is and What You Can Do About It

 When should I seek medical help?

-Don’t hesitate to contact your dermatologist if you have concerns about your skin.
 Many skin conditions clear up on their own, but you should always be on the lookout for signs you might need medical guidance.

 - It’s not going away.
 How long is too long?
 This appears to be up for debate.
 Some recommend contacting a dermatologist if your rash persists for more than a few days, while others say you can wait for a few weeks.
 How long you wait may depend on the severity of your symptoms.

 - It’s getting worse.
-Let’s say you’ve been taking over-the-counter medications to alleviate the pain and itchiness and haven’t been bothering the area, however, the rash is growing, blistering, and/or becoming more painful.
+Let’s say you’ve been taking over-the-counter medications to alleviate the pain and itchiness and haven’t been bothering the area, however, the rash is growing, blistering, and becoming more painful.
 If so, it’s time to seek help.

 - You get a fever.
 Fever is not associated with stress rash and could be a sign of a more serious condition, especially when paired with a rash.